International Exchange for incoming students

 At this stage, we will only require your home institution to provide us with some basic information about you, including what you are currently studying and what you would like to study with us.
 This information will be passed on to the relevant school and a decision will be made on whether your nomination is accepted or rejected.
 If your nomination is rejected, you will not be invited to complete an application form.
 Your nomination may be rejected for the following reasons: your chosen course is already fully booked, or your chosen course does not match your previous education.

-- If you apply to study for a full academic year or trimester 1, you must submit your nomination information ahead of the 1 May 2020 application deadline.
+- If you apply to study for a full academic year or trimester 1, we must receive your nomination ahead of the 1 April 2021 deadline

-- If you apply to study for trimester 2, you must submit your nomination information ahead of the 1 October 2020 application deadline.
+- If you apply to study for trimester 2, we must receive your nomination ahead of the 15 October 2021 deadline

 If your nomination is accepted, you will be asked to fill out an application form.
 You will also need to provide us with a copy of your passport or ID card, and an official transcript of records (a certificate issued by your university listing your course(s) and grades).
-If you are a non-EU student applying to study with us for a full academic year, you'll also need to submit a copy of your English language certification.
+An English language qualification might also be required - see 'Studying with us'.

-Please do not book accommodation or flights until you receive an official acceptance letter from us.
+Please do not apply for visa and/or book accommodation or flights until you receive an official acceptance letter from us.

 Status of your application

 - We'll inform you of the outcome of your nomination.
-If your nomination is accepted, you will receive an email from us with a link to our online application form.
+If your nomination is accepted, you will start discussing module choices with your Exchange Coordinator and invited to complete an application form

-- Your exchange coordinator will contact you a few weeks before the start of the trimester to discuss module choices.
+- Your Exchange Coordinator will contact you a few weeks before the start of the trimester to finalise module choices

 While we endeavour to process all the applications as soon as possible, please note that due to the high volume of submissions, the process may take up to 6 weeks.